Startrex/medusa-chess/README.md

 We have also powered Medusa with voice capabilities, so we can hear what the engine has to say like a human player.
 The engine speaks up about its moves, score, and all the necessary information.
 In addition, we have the option to follow up a game in realtime in a graphic board on a local webpage, and even stream it if we want to.

-So we end up with the combination of a smart board where pieces move by themselves like Square Off, and AI chess engines like Leela Chess Zero, and a naturally pleasant vocal feedback.
+So we end up with the combination of a smart board where pieces move by themselves like Square Off, and our choice of chess engines like Leela Chess Zero, and a naturally pleasant vocal feedback.

 In my case, I configured a Raspberry Pi Zero with medusa starting up from the booting process, which I leave it powered on all the time.
 This allows a great always-on experience, where everytime I want to play I just switch on Square Off, and start playing.
 For the engine itself, I'm using Lc0 with Mean Girl distilled network for lots of fun!

 Hope you enjoy Medusa as much as I do.
 Please feel free to join our <a href="https://discord.gg/ZYAj4FJ">Medusa Chess channel</a> on Discord.

-Note: Medusa currently only supports Square Off board, and should work with any UCI chess engine - tested with Leela Chess Zero and Stockfish.
+Note: Medusa currently only supports Square Off board, and should work with any UCI chess engine - tested with Leela Chess Zero (Lc0) and Stockfish.

 ## Installation